Author, Andrew Gibson

 Step 2 – Lock-in an exchange rate

-Step 3 - Provide your money
+Step 3 – Pay for your transfer

 Your bank or money transfer company will provide you with the bank account details of where to send your money.